Skip to main content

 The research, published in Nature Regenerative Medicine, shows this mammalian species can grow new blood vessels and reduce cardiac tissue damage after a heart attack, making it a promising new model for cardiac research, said Ashley Seifert, an associate professor in the Department of Biology.

 Heart disease is the leading cause of death in the United States, causing about one in four deaths.
-The most common type of heart
+The most common

 LEXINGTON, Ky.
 (Dec.
 7, 2021) – The University of Kentucky Center for Clinical and Translational Science has awarded pilot funding to ten projects that address human health issues across the lifespan.